 When it comes to museums, I enjoyed the Leopold museum most of all.
 We went on a Thursday at 6PM, so entry was free.
 Currently, they have an extensive Klimt exhibit and pieces from Heidi Horten’s private collection, which includes originals by Andy Warhol, Roy Lichtenstein, and several other prominent artists.

 The Vienna Museum was interesting, though it wasn’t exactly what I had expected.
 I thought there would be some focus on modern times, but the museum’s permanent collection ends right before World War II.
 The majority of the collection consists of paintings and the statues that once decorated one of the many grand cathedrals in Vienna.
-While I definitely found these pieces interesting, I had expected a bit more on how people lived their every day lives in Vienna.
+While I definitely found these pieces interesting, I had expected a bit more on how people lived their every day lives in modern Vienna.

 One of the other tours provided by the Goethe institute was of the Rathaus (City Hall).
 The building itself is beautiful and quite interesting.
 It also contains a very old elevator elevator that is constantly in motion.
 There are no doors, and you have to time your entrance and exit just right.
 As someone with a phobia of normal old elevators, I didn’t try it out when our guide offered, but several of the other students gave it a go.
 I’m happy to report there were no injuries!

 Perhaps even more interesting than the Rathaus, though, was what was going on behind it.
 Set up against the Rathausplatz is the screen and stage for the Vienna International Film Festival.
 This year’s festivities are from June 30th to September 2nd, and feature a wide variety of movies and live performances.
 Surrounding the outdoor stage are food trucks serving a wide variety of cuisine, including Mexican, Indian, and Vietnamese.
-There was even an American food truck serving pulled pork.
+There was even an American food truck with pulled pork.

 We were there the night they were showing Jean-Christophe Maillot’s re-imagining of The Nutcracker.
 Initially, none of us thought we would stay for the entire performance; we only went for the “atmosphere,” so to speak.
 We ended up staying for the entire performance, though, because it was just that good.
 Basically, they changed it from a Christmas story to one of a ballet company that gets taken over by the most fabulous choreographer in existence.
 You can watch a small preview here.